 Applications are not being accepted at this time.
-Please check back in August for updated information for Fall 2020.
+Please check back in December for updated information for Spring 2021.

 All New Applicants and Returning Open Academy Students must apply and be accepted to individual courses, based on a review of application requirements by the Continuing Education Director and the faculty of the requested course(s) and confirmation of space availability from the School Registrar.
 Returning Students reapply each semester with reduced application requirements.

 Students will be notified of acceptance decisions via email from the Continuing Education Programs office.
 Because enrollment is subject to space availability, acceptance decisions for certain classes may be issued within one week of the semester start date.
 For the Spring 2020 semester, students will receive decision letters by January 8.

 - Completed Open Academy Online (SlideRoom) Application Form (currently unavailable), including contact information, education history, and course selection.
 Students will be allowed to select second- and third-choice courses, in case the student's first choice of class is unavailable or not approved.
 See SlideRoom directions below.

 - Portfolio of 10 images.
 Portfolios should consist of recent work demonstrating your abilities within (or related to) the medium of your selected course.
 All portfolios must be submitted digitally via SlideRoom, see below.